 Do I have to take an Honors course every semester to remain in the Honors College?

 No. As long as you maintain a 3.30 cumulative UNCG GPA, you will be an active member of the Honors College.
-Only in the first semester of the Global Honors program are you required to take the Honors Colloquium (1 credit hour) and a First-Year Honors Seminar (3 credit hours).
+Only in the first semester of the Global Honors program are you required to take the Honors Colloquium (1 credit hour).
 Other than this exception, each semester, you may take as many or as few Honors courses as you wish.
-However, if you reside in North Spencer Honors Residence Hall, you are expected to take at least one Honors course each year; additionally, students applying for the Travel Grant must take an Honors course in the semester prior to or the semester of their application.

 What if I don’t complete all the requirements for either the Global Honors Program, International Honors Program, or the Disciplinary Honors Program?

-Students who complete the requirements for any of our Honors programs are recognized on their transcript, at the Honors Banquet, and at graduation for their achievement.
+Students who complete the requirements for any of our Honors programs are recognized on their transcript, at the Honors Graduation Ceremonies, and at graduation for their achievement.
 Students who do not complete those requirements are not penalized but are not recognized.

 What Languages Does UNCG offer through the 102 or 204 Level?

 UNCG currently offers language instruction through the 102 or 204 level in Ancient Greek, Chinese, French, German, Japanese, Latin, Russian, and Spanish.
 American Sign Language also currently fulfills this requirement.

 Can I Place Out of My Language Requirement?